Is It Easy To Find A Job To Teach English in Egypt?

-There is a huge demand teaching jobs abroad for English in Egypt especially English teachers.
+There is a huge demand for teaching jobs abroad in Egypt, especially English teachers.
 This is partly because several teachers left the country in the aftermath of the political unrest a few years ago.
 Egypt has since faced a shortage of English teachers.

-Trying to move past the troubling events, the country is keen to build trade, business and people-to-people ties with the rest of the world and to remain one of the best countries to teach English.
-They recognise that English speaking skills are a vital tool to achieve this goal.
+Trying to move past the troubling events, the country is keen to build trade, business, and people-to-people ties with the rest of the world and remain one of the best countries to teach English.
+They recognize that English speaking skills are a vital tool to achieve this goal.
 This has further intensified the demand for TEFL teachers.
-There are plenty of opportunities and openings if you are keen on teaching in Egypt.
+There are plenty of opportunities and openings if you are keen to teach English in Egypt.

-You can start your job search by drawing up a list of language schools as well as elementary schools.
+You can start your job search by drawing up a list of language schools and elementary schools.
 If you are open to teaching adults, you can add coaching in business English to your ‘job search’ list.

-But you need to exercise caution.
+But it would be best if you exercise caution.
 Here are a few red flags to consider before you start the application process:

-But you need to exercise caution.
+But it would be best if you exercise caution.
 Here are a few red flags to consider before you start the application process:

-If you are keen to teach in the public school system, you have to apply through the Ministry of Education.
-This, as in most other countries, involves a lot of permissions, red tape and documentation.
+If you are keen to teach English in Egypt within the public school system, you must apply through the Ministry of Education.
+This, as in most other countries, involves a lot of permissions, red tape, and documentation.
 You have to make up your mind if you are prepared to go through the rigorous process of applying for a government job.

 Cities like Cairo and Alexandria are seen as relatively safe places to stay.
-You will find language schools in cities like Aswan, Luxor, Damanhur, Mansoura and Ismailiya.
+You will find it easier and safer to teach English in Egypt at language schools in cities like Aswan, Luxor, Damanhur, Mansoura, and Ismailiya.
 As mentioned above, please read Government advisories before applying for jobs here.

-Well, to get a job in Egypt, you have to be on the ground in the country.
+To get a job to teach English in Egypt, you have to be on the ground in the country.
 The best way is to come into the country on a tourist visa and start your application process.
 You could also join for certification courses like TEFL in Egypt and take advantage of their placement process.

-As we said earlier, the public school system has a well structured and rigorous selection procedure.
+As we said earlier, the public school system has a well-structured and rigorous selection procedure.
 The ministry website or local newspapers will give you information about the start of the hiring process.
-As far as language schools are concerned, academic session begins in September and ends in June.
+As far as language schools are concerned, the academic session begins in September and ends in June.
 It is a good idea to start making your rounds of the schools by March-April.

 This is the period when schools take stock of their vacancies for the forthcoming academic session.
 If you apply early, the chances of recruitment are higher.
 However, if you cannot travel to Egypt in spring, you can always go later in the year.
 Even though the hiring peak is in March, there are openings available throughout the year in these institutions.
-The drawback of a late application is that you may have to search a little more extensively and stay a bit longer in Egypt than planned.
+A late application’s drawback is that you may have to search a little more extensively and stay a bit longer in Egypt than planned.
 This may stress your financial resources.

 The international schools have a formal hiring process in place.
 Located mainly in Cairo and Alexandria, they recruit only experienced teachers with a teaching license.
 There is no point applying here unless you have the right credentials.